reagro/web/source/index.rst

   | A primer of predictive modeling methods, and on using these methods with spatial data

-.. topic:: *Part* V --- `Fundamentals <fundamentals/index.html>`__
+.. topic:: *Part* V --- `Building blocks <blocks/index.html>`__

-  | Creating intermediate data products that are fundamental inputs to further analysis
+  | Creating intermediate data products that are fundamental building blocks for further analysis

 .. topic:: *Part* VI ---  `Case studies <cases/index.html>`__